Bobby Brown (footballer, born 1923)

 Robert Brown (19 March 1923 – 15 January 2020) was a Scottish international football player and manager.
 He played as a goalkeeper for Queen's Park, Rangers and Falkirk and made five international appearances for Scotland.
-He managed St Johnstone at club level and the Scottish national team from 1967 to 1971.
+He managed St Johnstone at club level and the Scotland national team from 1967 to 1971.
 Brown was inducted into the Scottish Football Hall of Fame in 2015.

 Playing career

 Club

-Brown was born in Dunipace, Stirlingshire.
+Brown was born in Anderson Drive, Denny, Stirlingshire.
 He made his debut as a goalkeeper for Queen's Park in 1939, when he was still attending school.
 After leaving school, Brown attended Jordanhill College with the intention of becoming a physical education teacher.
 He went on to establish himself as the first-choice goalkeeper for Queen's Park in the next two seasons, but like many others at this time, his football career was interrupted by the Second World War.
 Brown joined the Fleet Air Arm of the Royal Navy, and he initially trained to be a navigator on a Fairey Swordfish torpedo plane.
 He was then transferred to the Navy's physical training department, where he worked as an instructor.
 This posting allowed him to play as a guest in the wartime leagues for Portsmouth, Chester, Chelsea and Plymouth Argyle.
 Brown considered himself fortunate, as five of the six Jordanhill students who had joined the Fleet Air Arm with him died during the war.
 He continued his teaching studies at Portsmouth College.
 In his last season with Queen's Park, in 1945–46, he shared the goalkeeper's jersey with another future Scottish international Ronnie Simpson.
 It was Brown who was selected to play as the club won a rare trophy, the Glasgow Cup, during that campaign.
 Due to the wartime conditions he made no official Scottish Football League or Scottish Cup appearances in his time with the Spiders, but did play 105 times for the first team.

 At the end of the 1945–46 season Brown left Queen's Park for Rangers, where he played for ten years.
 During his time at Ibrox he played on a part-time basis while working as a teacher.
 Brown won three Scottish league championships, three Scottish Cups and two Scottish League Cups, including a domestic treble in 1948–49.
 He played in 296 matches in the three major competitions for Rangers, including 179 in succession, and also won the wartime 1946 Victory Cup and another two Glasgow Cups.
 Brown's status as a part-time player subsequently caused difficulty with the Rangers manager Bill Struth, who wanted Brown to leave teaching and play football full-time.
 He was replaced by George Niven as first-choice goalkeeper in 1952, and only made a few appearances before leaving Rangers in 1956.
 Brown then moved to Falkirk, where he played for two years before he retired from playing.